Start Here

 - Add everyone you know on Facebook and Instagram

-- Start quarterly postcards to wedding/holiday list
+- Start quarterly postcards to wedding/holiday list (optional)

-- Set up your first EDDM mailing
+- Set up first EDDM mailing (optional)